easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### ne

-ne is a free (GPL'd) text editor based on the POSIX standard that runs (we hope) on almost any UN*X machine. ne is easy to use for the beginner, but powerful and fully configurable for the wizard, and most sparing in its resource usage.
+ne is a free (GPL'd) text editor based on the POSIX standard that runs (we hope) on almost any UN*X machine. ne is simple to use for the beginner, but powerful and fully configurable for the wizard, and most sparing in its resource usage.

 *homepage*: <http://ne.di.unimi.it/>